At a Glance

 Dates and Prices

-This tour will run in October 2023, aiming to take advantage of the dry season when wildlife populations congregate around water sources.
-The tour will run from October 12th to October 22nd.
+This tour will run in August 2025, aiming to take advantage of the dry season when wildlife populations congregate around water sources.
+The tour will run from August 11th to August 21st, 2025.

-The cost of this trip is £5,050 per person excl. flights.
+The cost of this trip is £10,550 per person excl. flights.
 This includes all meals, accommodation and wildlife-focussed activities.
 Drinking water is included.
-There is a £1,200 single supplement for this trip.
-To secure a booking, a deposit payment of £2,050, plus any single supplement, must be paid.
+There is a £1,750 single supplement for this trip.
+To secure a booking, a deposit payment of £3,200, plus any single supplement, must be paid.

 Flights and Visas

 Pictus Safaris do not offer flight booking services.
 However, we do recommend the use of travel comparison websites such as skyscanner.net or momondo.com to identify the best fares, and then booking with the airline directly where possible.
 This will reduce the likelihood of complications and fees should any issues with your booking arise.
-If you wish to spend an additional night in Bulawayo or Harare at the beginning or end of your tour, we can arrange this for you at an extra cost.
+If you wish to spend an additional night in Nairobi at the beginning or end of your tour, we can arrange this for you at an extra cost.

 Weather and What to Bring